-- 7.1 The National Numbering Plan is a way of ensuring: - 7.1.1 Prudent and efficient use of limited numbering resources; - 7.1.2 Effective number management. - 7.1.3 That customers can conveniently afford access to services using numbers; and - 7.1.4 All service providers have the numbering resources they need to compete in the rapidly growing telecommunications marketplace with the associated proliferation of new telecommunications technologies and services; and - 7.1.5 There is equity, efficiency, and transparency in the allocation of numbers as this is done objectively within the confines of the CRA Act of 2012.
+- 7.1 The National Numbering Plan is a way of ensuring that: - 7.1.1 The limited numbering resources are used prudently and efficiently and this allows for effective number management.
+This exercise enables customers to have access to services using numbers without undue expense and inconvenience, and to ensure that all service providers have the numbering resources they need to compete in the rapidly growing telecommunications marketplace with the associated proliferation of new telecommunications technologies and services; and - 7.1.2 There is equity, efficiency, and transparency in the allocation of numbers as this is done objectively within the confines of the CRA Act of 2012.